damian-lis/portfolio-website/README.md

 <br/>

-### 2.10.
-Description of the toggleActive method (inside the toggleShow method with passing the toggle parameter with "on" value)
+<h3 id="curtain-toggleactive-method">2.10.
+Description of the toggleActive method (inside the toggleShow method with passing the toggle parameter with "on" value)</h3>

 The last method that is called in toggleShow (with the toggle parameter value set to "on") is toggleActive method.